 The University of Minnesota encourages a diverse representation of perspectives and provides specific funding opportunities for underrepresented groups.
 Our students have received many competitive university and national fellowships.
-Students are encouraged to apply to these internal fellowships, a few of which are listed below:
+The Department of Psychology actively pursues admission fellowships for incoming PhD students with diverse viewpoints and experiences and works with nominees to support their development of nomination materials.
+Students are also encouraged to apply directly to fellowship opportunities, including those listed below.

 Interdisciplinary Center for the Study of Global Change Fellowships

 The Interdisciplinary Center for the Study of Global Change (ICGC) seeks to foster an interdisciplinary and cross-cultural community of faculty and students committed to studying global change, especially as seen in the Global South and in communities of color within North America.
 During the application review process, the Department of Psychology faculty identifies nominees for ICGC’s admission fellowships from the pool of applicants who will be offered admission.

 Nominees should have backgrounds and interests that identify them as outstanding students who are clearly committed to the interdisciplinary study of the global south in the context of global change.
 We encourage the nomination of exceptionally capable students, especially from the global south and groups traditionally underrepresented in graduate education.
 Applicants to the Psychology PhD program may express their interest in a departmental nomination for an ICGC fellowship by submitting a Request for Departmental Nomination form to firstname.lastname@example.org by December 1.